nuztalgia/taterbot/.github/contributing.md

 Thank you for your interest in contributing to this project!
 All types of contributions are encouraged and valued.
-If you haven't already done so, please take a couple of minutes to read through the
-[code of conduct](code_of_conduct.md) and make sure you wholeheartedly agree to abide by it. 💖
+If you haven't already done so, please take a few minutes to read through the [code of conduct](code_of_conduct.md) and make sure you wholeheartedly agree to abide by it. 💖

 ## Pull Requests